jacksonrodri/vote_abroad/content/rls/ak.md

 * Registration: email/online, fax or postal mail
 * Ballot Request: email, fax or postal mail
-* Ballot Return: fax or postal mail
+* Ballot Return: fax or postal mail~

+_~ Fax ballot return only available if voter requests their ballot be sent to them by Email/Online or Fax_